Just for APs: When Should You Push Your Principal, and When Should You Back Off?

 Common Core Standards: Assessing students on highly demanding tasks

-Introduced in 2010, the Common Core Standards (CCS) have been adopted by 45 states.
-The goal of CCS is to put United States schools on par with leading international school systems such as Singapore, Finland, and South Korea.
+Introduced in 2010, the Common Core State Standards (CCSS) have been adopted by most of the states.
+The goal of CCSS is to put United States schools on par with leading international school systems such as Singapore, Finland, and South Korea.
 American schools are currently “average” in world rankings, according to the Organization for Economic Co-operation and Development (OECD), based on comparisons of scores from the Programme for International Student Assessment (PISA).

 The challenge to meet: Demands on schools rise as resources dwindle